300hHZ/mr-robogers-neighborhood/README.md

 ## Known Bugs

+* Very large inputs (>10000) returns some unexpected elements in the output array
 * Not very scalable friendly.
 * Very basic layout styling.
 * Code could be refactored to be much more efficient.